alumae/kaldi-offline-transcriber/README.md

 ## Updates ##

+### 2018-08-21 ###
+  * Changed the speaker ID system to use Kaldi's native i-vector scoring.
+That means that Tensorflow and Keras are no longer needed for doing speaker identification.

 ### 2018-08-08 ###
   * Some refactorings, and new models, and RNNLM rescoring.
     Also, now uses a decoding with special unknkwon word handling,